audioxide/data/data/posts/20151202-reviews-james-blake-overgrown.md

   not into what Blake is doing here, the passive nature of the songwriting will likely turn you away.
 week: 33
+blurb: It’s beautifully discreet, formed with an elegance that pushes it to the point of invisibility — blissful for some, but perhaps too despondent for others.
+Tracks often linger in a cold ambiance, and if you’re not into what Blake is doing here, the passive nature of the songwriting will likely turn you away.
 ---
 author: ANDRÉ
 review: Two years prior to the release of *Overgrown*, James Blake dropped his